ArizonaMangoJuice/lol-improver-client/README.md

 ## Credits
 Props to everyone on thinkful for making me use my brain.
 Props to hiram helping me out with tests.

+## Future Development
+-Gonna make the player search save the match details , so when newer matches get called it shows from the point of when someone started searching for the player.
+-make the notes also show your accumulated kda and wins